wickett/word-cloud-generator/README.md

 # word-cloud-generator
 It's a golang web app that takes a block of text and turns it into a word cloud.
+Star this repo if you like the class!

 ## Notice
 This project is a a sample app for a class on Continuous Delivery at LinkedIn Learning.
 You can see the class as well as other classes I have available at https://www.linkedin.com/learning/instructors/james-wickett.
 Thanks!